ncaninoNRC/crowdstrike/README.md

 This tool will download the report specified from `get_report_id.py` as a format specified.

 ### spotlight_vulnerabilites.py
-This tool will export a list of all items in the matching filter criteria.
-The output is a .json file meant to be ingested via another toolset.
+This tool has multiple functions within.
+It can export a list of all items in the matching filter criteria.
+The output is a .json file meant to be ingested via another toolset - `jira.py`.

 ### Resources
 [Official Crowdstrike Python Documentation](https://falconpy.io/)